Bicycle Dooring Accidents

 Free Legal Consultation: 800-379-1244 or use our contact form.

 Dooring is against the law in Massachusetts and at least 39 other states, according to the League of American Bicyclists.
 In Massachusetts, M.G.L. c.
 90, § 14 states:

 “No person shall open a door on a motor vehicle unless it is reasonably safe to do so without interfering with the movement of other traffic, including bicyclists and pedestrians.
 Whoever violates the preceding sentence shall be punished by a fine of not more than $100.”

-Massachusetts is one of three states which recognize the risk to pedestrians in the law.
-The others are Rhode Island, Oregon and Washington D.C.
+Massachusetts is one of three states which recognize the danger to pedestrians in the law.
+The other states are Rhode Island, Oregon and Washington D.C.

 Facts and Statistics: Dooring Injuries in Massachusetts and the U.S.